Training a model with Primus and Megatron-LM#

 Note

-Primus with the Megatron-Core backend is intended to replace ROCm Megatron-LM in this Dockerized training environment.
-To learn how to migrate workloads from Megatron-LM to Primus with Megatron-Core, see Migrating workloads to Primus (Megatron-Core backend) from Megatron-LM.
+Primus with Megatron supersedes the ROCm Megatron-LM training workflow.
+To learn how to migrate workloads from Megatron-LM to Primus with Megatron, see Migrating workloads to Primus (Megatron backend) from Megatron-LM.

-For ease of use, AMD provides a ready-to-use Docker image for MI300 series accelerators containing essential components for Primus and Megatron-Core.
+For ease of use, AMD provides a ready-to-use Docker image for MI300 series accelerators containing essential components for Primus and Megatron-LM.
+This Docker is powered by Primus Turbo optimizations for performance; this release adds support for Primus Turbo with optimized attention and grouped GEMM kernels.

 Note